Geforderte Mindest-Aufenthaltsdauer: mindestens 2 Wochen

 Was noch ...

 Security for you, us and our property is of major importance.
 Confidentiality is also of great importance to us.

-You will NOT be able to bring guests over without prior approval, and we’ll ask that you maintain some basic covid cautionary restrictions.
+You will NOT be able to bring guests over without prior approval.

 Eingeschränkter Internet Zugang